AntonioGr7/pratical-llms/README.md

 ## Additional Resources

 - [Which GGUF is right for me?](https://gist.github.com/Artefact2/b5f810600771265fc1e39442288e8ec9): Useful reference on GGUF and guide on how to choose the right quantization for your scenario.
-- [Interesting thread on GGUF on reddit](https://www.reddit.com/r/LocalLLaMA/comments/1ba55rj/overview_of_gguf_quantization_methods/): Useful reference on GGUF.
+- [Interesting reddit thread on GGUF](https://www.reddit.com/r/LocalLLaMA/comments/1ba55rj/overview_of_gguf_quantization_methods/): Useful reference on GGUF.

 Happy learning and experimenting with LLMs! 🚀